theam/tintin/doc/03-customizing-your-site.md

 ### Use a custom hexadecimal color code

-Just write your color code as if you were writting it in a CSS file:
+Just write your hexadecimal color code as if you were writting it in a CSS file:

 ```yaml
 color: #424242